-In this guide, we’ll share why nose work is so important for dogs.
+In this guide, we’ll share why nose work for dogs is so important.
 We’ll also share five scent games you can play at home, plus answers to common questions you might have about this type of dog enrichment.

 Why is nose work important for dogs?

 Dogs have a natural instinct to smell; it’s how they’d survive decades ago.
 They’ve turned into pets since then–but their instinct to sniff hasn’t gone.

 (In fact, a dog’s sense of smell is so strong that it can detect certain types of cancer.)

 You’ll already recognize that dogs love to smell by:

 - The way they greet other dogs (bum to bum)

 - The way they always have their nose to the ground when exploring a new place

 But why do they rely on their noses so much?
 It’s because scent work is mentally stimulating for dogs.
 It’s a great source of canine enrichment, and tires out their brain as much as their legs.

 Not only that, but another benefit of K9 nose work is that it builds confidence.
 Shy, timid or afraid dogs can learn to trust their own abilities.
 They’ll learn to trust and follow their nose–and see that when they do, there’s a treat at the end!